Andrey04o/PeakVR/README.md

 ## Asset bundle

 The plugin loads a `peakvr` asset bundle that is not included in this repository.
 Build it from the companion Unity project at [PeakVR-Assets](https://github.com/Andrey04o/PeakVR-Assets): open the project and run **`Assets/Build PeakVR AssetBundle`** from the menu bar.
-The resulting `peakvr` bundle goes into a `Bundles` folder at the repository root (and, for a manual install, next to the plugin DLL in `BepInEx/plugins/`).

 ## Runtime dependencies